-Although precise estimation on the magnitude of the problem are not known but the available information projects heavy socioeconomic losses.
+Although precise estimation on the magnitude of the problem are not known but the available information projects heavy socio-economic losses.
 Several thousand hectare areas need adequate drainage to prevent or reclaim degraded saline soils in different irrigation commond areas in India.
 At least 20 to 30 thousand hectare of irrigated land is lost every year due to waterlogging and salinisation.

-The National Commission for Irrigation (1972) and National Commission on Agriculture (1976), Ministry of Agriculture (1985) reported waterlogged area in India is 4.84,6.00 and 8.53 m.ha respectively.However Ministry of Water Resources (1991) has estimated 2.46 m.ha waterlogged area.
-NCA (1976) has estimated 7 m.ha salt affected area,out of which 2.5 m.ha is under alkali soil and 4.5 m.ha under saline soil.Ministry of Agricultute (1985) estimated this area to the extent of 9.08 m.ha,which include 3.58 m.ha alkaline and 5.50 m.ha under saline soils including coastal areas.The recent estimate (MOWR 1991) indicates 3.06 m.ha and 0.24 m.ha under saline and alkali soil respectively in command areas.
+The National Commission for Irrigation (1972) and National Commission on Agriculture (1976), Ministry of Agriculture (1985) reported waterlogged area in India is 4.84,6.00 and 8.53 m.ha respectively.
+However Ministry of Water Resources (1991) has estimated 2.46 m.ha waterlogged area.
+NCA (1976) has estimated 7 m.ha salt affected area, out of which 2.5 m.ha is under alkali soil and 4.5 m.ha under saline soil.
+Ministry of Agricultute (1985) estimated this area to the extent of 9.08 m.ha, which include 3.58 m.ha alkaline and 5.50 m.ha under saline soils including coastal areas.
+The recent estimate (MOWR 1991) indicates 3.06 m.ha and 0.24 m.ha under saline and alkali soil respectively in command areas.

-There has been no systematic survey so far in order to firm up the total area affected by waterlogging and salinity.Future soil survey in different states, if properly organised may bring out more waterlogged and salt affected areas.A rapid and accurate assessment of the extent of affected areas can be made from using remotely sensed data.Results of the studies undertaken in the country so far, clearly demonstrate the usefulness of remote sensing techniques in detecting and monitoring waterlogged and saline/alkaline soils.
+There has been no systematic survey so far in order to firm up the total area affected by waterlogging and salinity.
+Future soil survey in different states, if properly organised may bring out more waterlogged and salt affected areas.
+A rapid and accurate assessment of the extent of affected areas can be made from using remotely sensed data.

-1.Ø INTRODUCTION
+1.0 INTRODUCTION

-Water being the vital requirement for the successful raising of the crops.its availability in optimum quantity in the root zone, particularly at the critical stages of the crop growth is essential.
+Water being the vital requirement for the successful raising of the crops, its availability in optimum quantity in the root zone, particularly at the critical stages of the crop growth is essential.
 Such moisture requirement of crops can either be met from precipitation through surface flow or from ground water.
 For the kharif crops though most of the moisture is met through rainfall, it being erratic both in time and space and confined in most part of the country to four rainy months i.e from June to September, requires some support.
-To raise the crops in the nonrainy months and to meet the moisture requirement when rains have failed, the necessity of irrigation has been felt.
+To raise the crops in the non-rainy months and to meet the moisture requirement when rains have failed, the necessity of irrigation has been felt.
 Moreover consequent upon the spurt of country's population, there was an urgent need for increasing the agricultural production from the available land resources.
 This has necessitated the development of adequate irrigation facilities in the country.